Kim2091/PBRify_Remix/README.md

 These were trained exclusively on high quality CC0 content from ambientCG, complying with their license.
 This makes it an ethical upscaler that you can use without concern 🙂

-The chain will save your textures into separate folders for each one.
+The chain will save your textures into a single output folder.
 They're labelled with the original texture name.

 These models are licensed as CC0. **On a 4090, it takes 1.3 seconds to process a 512x512 texture in total**.
-This is in contrast to multiple minutes with Nvidia's official models
+This is in contrast to multiple minutes with Nvidia's official Remix models

 ![alt text](https://github.com/Kim2091/PBRify_Upscaler/blob/main/Tutorial.png)